HardlyDifficult/Crypto/Tutorials/EthDapp/Part2.md

 	}
 ];
 ```
 The ABI may be quite long.
-You may want to save this in a separate file for readability.
+You might want to save this in a separate file for readability.
 <br>

 <h3>10.
 Add a div to display the message.</h3>